Protecting our concrete & waterproofing our structures

 A waterproofing membrane is described as 'a thin layer of water-tight material that is laid over a surface'.
 This layer is continuous and does not allow water to pass through it.
 These membranes are composed of thin layers of waterproof material.
 Most are about 2 to 4mm thick.
 There are essentially 2 types of membranes, sheet based membranes and liquid applied membranes.
 Ideally, a waterproofing membrane should be strong, flexible, tear-resistant and elastic so that it can stretch to cover cracks and also move with the building.

-CRL use mostly liquid applied barrier membranes (although we do lay sheet based membranes) to exclude water from decks and roofs.
+CRL use mostly liquid applied barrier membranes (although we do lay sheet based membranes) for deck waterproofing and roof waterproofing purposes .
 These membranes provide a fully bonded, seemless, seal over the substrate which eliminates the risk of water tracking underneath.
 We are able to apply membranes to balconies, car park decks and roofs with non-slip finished surfaces in compliance with current regulations.
 These materials can sometimes be applied over existing waterproofing systems to reduce costs and the risk of water penetration.
 The preferred option is to remove the existing membranes, prepare the exposed surface and apply the new membrane.

 We also use membranes for tank linings primarily in the water and wastewater sectors to protect the concrete surface and reduce leakage.
 For potable water tanks the membranes are approved by the Drinking Water Inspectorate (DWI) and are generally epoxy resins, polyurethane or cementitious based materials.
 For wastewater applications the coatings are required to protect the concrete from the acidic conditions so we often use epoxy resin coatings.